mulesoft-consulting/ASMonGCP/README.md

 curl -Ls http://anypoint.mulesoft.com/servicemesh/xapi/v1/install > asmctl && chmod +x asmctl
 ```

 - Since ASM is Pre-GA we will be using a staging environment.
-To have the **asmcli** connect to the correct environment set the variable **SERVICEMESH_PLATFORM_URI**
+To have the **asmctl** connect to the correct environment set the variable **SERVICEMESH_PLATFORM_URI**

 ```bash
 export SERVICEMESH_PLATFORM_URI=https://stgx.anypoint.mulesoft.com
 ```

 - Now we are ready to install Anypoint Service Mesh.
-To do this we will call **asmcli install**.
+To do this we will call **asmctl install**.
 This command requires 3 parameters
     - Client Id
     - Client Secret
     - Service Mesh license